24th Forqué Awards

-The 24th ceremony of the Forqué Awards was held on 12 January 2019 at the Palacio de Congresos in Zaragoza.
+The 24th Forqué Awards ceremony, presented by EGEDA, was held on 12 January 2019 at the Palacio de Congresos in Zaragoza.
 The gala was hosted by Elena S. Sánchez and Edu Soto.

 History

 The nominations were disclosed in November 2019 at the Cine Doré.
 The awards had the participation of Gobierno de Aragón, Feria de Zaragoza, Palacio de Congresos de Zaragoza, with Academia del Cine Aragonés and Safecreative as collaborators.

 Broadcast on La 1, the ceremony was held at the Palacio de Congresos in Zaragoza on 12 January 2019.
 The gala featured musical performances by Marta Sánchez, Carlos Baute, Ana Guerra and Blas Cantó.
 It was hosted by Elena S. Sánchez and Edu Soto.

 José Frade was gifted the EGEDA Gold Medal recognizing a career in the film industry.

 Winners and nominees

 The winners and nominees are listed as follows: